Eclipses, Cosmic Clockwork of the Ancients

 ld = 0.0366010

-Solar eclipses occur at new moon and lunar eclipses at full moon, but only if the alignment occurs in three dimension.
+Solar eclipses occur at new moon and lunar eclipses at full moon only when their alignments occur in three dimensions.
 Relative to earth's orbit, the plane of lunar orbit is inclined.
-Inclination of lunar orbit equals 5.1454 degrees.
-Eclipses only occur near the nodes of lunar orbit intersecting the orbital plane.
-Earth's orbital plane is termed the "ecliptic" synonymous with eclipses which occur only when the moon is near the orbital plane.
-There are two nodal crossings of the ecliptic per lunar nodal period, the ascending node and the descending node.
+Mean inclination of lunar orbit (il) equals 5.1454 degrees.
+Eclipses only occur near the nodes of lunar orbit intersection with the solar orbital plane.
+Earth's mean orbital plane is termed the ecliptic (synonymous with eclipse).
+There are two nodal crossings of the ecliptic per nodal period, the ascending node and the descending node.
 Half the nodal period is the shortest possible interval between two eclipses.
 Table 4 presents lunar nodal period variables.

 code